gatsbyjs/peril-gatsbyjs/README.md

 This is the configuration repo for Peril on the GatsbyJS org.
 There is a [settings file](peril.settings.json) and org-wide dangerfiles which are inside the [org folder](org).

+## tl;dr for this repo

+Peril is Danger running on a web-server, this repo is the configuration for that, currently the dangerfiles in [org](org/) run on every issue and pull request for all GatsbyJS Repos.

+## How it works

 Here are links to the relevant tools, docs, and apps we’re using:

 - [Peril](https://github.com/danger/peril)